 Closing off the top of the chimney

 There are many variations on this idea of closing off the chimney at the top but most snow country chimney specialists will try to discourage you from using them because they tend to freeze up, locking down your fireplace just when you want to use it.
 For some design reason, the Lock-Top Damper seems to be the only one that actually is reliable under icy conditions -- at least I have received no complaints at all -- so this is one time that you really do want a brand name and no substitutes.
 If someone has brought out one that they think is better, let me know and we can test it.
-The Lock-Top web site will help you to locate where you can get it: www.LockTop.com
+The Lock-Top web site is no longer functioning but you can search for LockTop on Google and find a few variaties of the same thing.

 Blocking the chimney from the bottom